 1949- Rudolph the Red Nosed Reindeer sung by Gene Autry hit number one on the musical charts.

 1952- The stage adaptation of Agatha Christie’s mystery the Mousetrap opened in London’s West End and became one of the longest running plays in history.

 1960- CBS canceled its remaining five radio soap operas, most of them now on television.

 1975- According to the first movie Rocky, this was the date of the first prizefight portrayed in the film where we meet Rocky Balboa.

 1992- Walt Disney’s Aladdin opened wide in theaters.

 1995- Legendary Corporate CEO Akio Morita resigned as the leader of Sony.
 Under his guidance Sony went from a little postwar maker of electric rice cookers to the largest electronics giant in the world.
-His official reason was health problems, but insiders said the real problem was his headaches with Sony's Hollywood studios -MGM, Columbia, TriStar losing $2 billion.
-By the time he died in 1999, the Sony movie studios had pulled out of their slump and were on top with movies like Titanic and Men in Black.
+His official reason was he suffered a cerebral hemorrhage while playing tennis.
+Some insiders said he was dealing with the stress of managing Sony's Hollywood studios -MGM, Columbia, TriStar losing $2 billion.
+By the time Morita died in 1999, the Sony movie studios had pulled out of their slump and were on top with movies like Titanic and Men in Black.

 1997- Pixar’s A Bugs Life and the short Geri’s Game premiered.